opoplawski/gridengine_dmtcp/README.md

 ============

 Install the various dmtcp\_\* scripts onto all of the executions hosts.
-I install into /usr/share/gridengine/util, and I distribute them via puppet.
+I install into /usr/share/gridengine/util and distribute them via puppet.

 Configuration
 =============